ahmed-kamal91/AI-diagnosis-for-Abdominal-trauma-in-CT-scans/README.md

     os.system(f'dcm2niix -o {nii_pth} {dcm_pth}')
     print("DONE")
 ```
-2. **Genrating masks** only for specified abdominal organs to get region of interest later. we used Total Segmentator as segmentation model to know more about total semgentator go to the link: https://github.com/wasserth/TotalSegmentator
+2. **Generating masks** only for specified abdominal organs to get region of interest later. we used Total Segmentator as segmentation model to know more about total semgentator go to the link: https://github.com/wasserth/TotalSegmentator

 ```python
 def genMasks(nii_pth, ms_pth):